tupakkatapa/nix-config/README.md

 - **./flake.nix**

   Entry point for host configurations.
-These host configurations are initialized with `withDefaults` and/or `withExtra`.
+These host configurations are initialized with `withDefaults` or `withExtra`.
 These provide basic configurations that are almost always wanted.
 Additional modules, main configuration, host format, and users are imported to each host individually.

 - **./nixosConfigurations**